websanco/liferay-learn/docs/dxp/7.x/en/site-building/site-navigation/using-navigation-menus.md

 The new navigation menu has been created.

-## Assigning Existing Pages to a Navigation Menu
+## Assigning Pages to a Navigation Menu

 There are two main ways to assign existing pages to a navigation menu: click the _New_ button or the _Add_ button (![Add Page](../../images/icon-add.png)).